cakephp/docs/en/orm/associations.rst

        'propertyName' => 'person'
    ]);

-Arrays, however, do not offer the typehinting and autocomplete benefit, the fluent interface does.
+However, arrays do not offer the typehinting and autocomplete benefits that the fluent interface does.

 The same table can be used multiple times to define different types of associations.
 For example consider a case where you want to separate